 Brewton is a somewhat small city located in the state of Alabama.
 With a population of 5,189 people and three constituent neighborhoods, Brewton is the 106th largest community in Alabama.

-Unlike some cities, Brewton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brewton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brewton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brewton is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Brewton who work in office and administrative support (11.93%), sales jobs (8.96%), and teaching (7.09%).
+There are especially a lot of people living in Brewton who work in office and administrative support (10.93%), sales jobs (9.94%), and management occupations (9.74%).

-The per capita income in Brewton in 2010 was $19,645, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,580 for a family of four.
+The per capita income in Brewton in 2010 was $24,415, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $97,660 for a family of four.
 However, Brewton contains both very wealthy and poor people as well.

 The most common language spoken in Brewton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Chinese and Italian.